 With not being a pie eater, visiting The Piebald Inn – although known for its famous pies – hasn’t been high on my list.
 However, it has been for my husband.
 With being in the quaint village of Hunmanby, we thought we’d make the most of the day out, as Hunmanby doesn’t have much to offer, so pie for lunch it was.

 Now, The Piebald’s pie menu is quite extensive.
 I mean, the possibilities for a pie are endless, I guess?
-Plus they are wold famous pies.
+Plus they are world famous pies.
 There’s definitely something for every palette.
 As well as their famous pies, The Piebald offer a more traditional pub meal menu, with starters, mains and desserts.
-Including a separate Italian menu and gluten free options.
+Including a separate Italian menu and gluten-free options.

 - American Saddle: ground beef, baked beans, onions and sweetcorn in a BBQ sauce.

 - Heavy Weight Hunter – Basically an all-day breakfast in a pie.
 Sausage, bacon, egg, mushroom, baked beans, hash browns, tomatoes and black pudding.

 Once you’ve chosen your pie of dreams, you have to check the ‘pie availability’ board, then you’re good to order.
 Once our meals were ready we were taken across to an attached restaurant.
 This, by the look of it, was the main eating area, I guess to free up the main bar area, for just drinkers, plus also people coming in to order.
 It was a nice setup and with eating/booking literally at their opening time, we had to place reasonably to ourselves.